 - To identify a new gateway, specify the gateway name; then press the [Add] function key.
 The path for the selected gateway name is added to the configuration file, and the data screen on the path is displayed.
-You may configure up to 14 gateways under an NI. - To modify an existing gateway configuration, specify the gateway name; then press the [Modify] function key.
+You may configure up to 255 gateways under an NI. - To modify an existing gateway configuration, specify the gateway name; then press the [Modify] function key.
 The data screen on the path for the specified gateway is displayed.

-• To change the gateway name of the previous the new name of the gateways. ne gateway name of an existing gateway, specify the ne and a new name; then press the [Rename] function key. sly configured name is replaced, and the screen displays ne in a display field under the label Configured • To delete an the [Delete] fur the deletion. longer displa Gateways. existing gateway, specify the gateway name; then press nction key.
-Press the [Delete] function key again to confirm .
-The previously configured name is deleted and is no ayed in a display field under the label Configured From this scree numbers of all en you proceed to the screen used to configure network networks reachable from this gateway node.
-Fields Gateway name Enter a name to represent a gateway on this token ring network through which one or more remote networks can be reached.
+gateway nar key.
+The pre ne gateway name of an existing gateway, specify the ne and a new name; then press the [Rename] function viously configured name is replaced, and the screen new name in a display field under the label Configured the [Delete] f existing gateway, specify the gateway name; then press function key.
+Press the [Delete] function key again to deletion.
+The previously configured name is deleted and displayed in a display field under the label Configured en you proceed to the screen used to configure network networks reachable from this gateway node.
+Fields Gateway name Enter a name to represent a gateway on this Token Ring network through which one or more remote networks can be reached.
 A gateway name can contain as many as eight alphanumeric characters; the first character must be alphabetic.
 New name (Required only when renaming.)
 Enter a gateway name to represent a gateway.
 This new gateway name is used in place of the current gateway name for an existing gateway configuration.
 The name can contain as many as eight alphanumeric characters; the first character must be alphabetic.